storacha/specs/Publicly Verifiable UCAN Timestamps.md

 [Drand](https://drand.love/) is a distributed randomness beacon.
 Drand nodes produce collective, publicly verifiable, unbiased, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.

 By including a drand randomness round in a signed UCAN, anyone can prove that it was created _on_ or _after_ that randomness round was generated.
-There’s a number of uses for this, an example is allowing the web3.storage service to account for `store/add` invocations, publically proving that we were asked to store data within a given time frame.
+There’s a number of uses for this, an example is allowing the web3.storage service to account for `store/add` invocations, publicly proving that we were asked to store data within a given time frame.

 Services may choose to reject UCANs with timestamps that do not correspond to a recent randomness round.
 In this case it's reasonable to assume that the UCAN was _probably_ not generated long after the included randomness round.
-There is no incentive to do so if it is likely to be rejected on reciept.
+There is no incentive to do so if it is likely to be rejected on receipt.

 ## Specification